Waiākea Mission Station-Hilo Station: Later buildings

 Repairs were made after a July 1979 fire destroyed a portion of the tower and interior.
 The original 1859 bell was cracked in the fire, and is now on display in the church.

 Several eruptions of Mauna Loa (the most recent in 1984) have threatened the city of Hilo, but stopped short.
 Tsunamis devastated the areas along the coast, with the largest in 1946 and 1960, but the new site of the church was far enough inland to avoid destruction.

 Today

 Haili Church is still in operation and offers both in-person and virtual services.

 The congregation also operates another chapel in Hilo, named Kuhio Chapel and a primary school known as Haili Christian School.
 Some families have had members in the choir for four or five generations.
 The choir was honored in 2001 by the Hawaiian Music Hall of Fame.
-The church is located at 211 Haili Street and its current Hope Kahu is Daniel Kawaha.
+The church is located at 211 Haili Street and its current Kahu Pono is Daniel Kawaha.